MelonKony/millmint/content/utopia/vekllei/society/government.md

 ### Ministry of Defence
 {{<boxtag pink>}}COSMOKOS{{</boxtag>}}

-The Vekllei *Ministry of Defence* (COSMOKOS) represents the Sovereign Armed Forces of the Vekllei Commonwealth in the Vekllei Government, which are consolidated under the Commonwealth Military Command.
+The Vekllei *Ministry of Defence* (COSMOKOS) represents the Sovereign Armed Forces of the Vekllei Commonwealth in the Interior Government, which are consolidated under the Commonwealth Military Command.
 COSMOKOS does not exercise command authority over the armed forces of Vekllei, and serves instead as the ministerial liaison between the Commonwealth Military Command and the Interior Government.
 Common responsibilities of COSMOKOS include:

 * Recruitment of citizens and foreigners into the Commonwealth armed forces.
 * Procuring equipment to meet the Vekllei obligation towards the Commonwealth armed forces.
 * Training citizens and foreigners for the branches of the Commonwealth armed forces.
 * Conducting scientific military research.
 * Policing and security of Vekllei territories and waters.

+COSMOKOS also provides security services domestically, and is responsible for most internal police and security organisations in Vekllei.

 {{<outline>}}
 #### Armed Forces of Vekllei